lokalized/lokalized-java/README.md

 It can also be supplied directly through [`PluralOperands.Builder.runtimeLimits(...)`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.Builder.html#runtimeLimits(com.lokalized.TranslationRuntimeLimits)).
-The loader validates expressions and numeric literals against hard ceilings because it does not yet know which runtime policy an application will select. `Strings` construction then compiles the catalog and enforces its configured limits, so a catalog may load successfully but be rejected by `Strings` under the defaults.
+The loader validates expressions and numeric literals against hard ceilings because it does not yet know which runtime policy an application will select. `Strings` construction then compiles the loaded localized strings and enforces its configured limits, so a localized strings file may load successfully but be rejected by `Strings` under the defaults.
 This preserves an explicit opt-up path without allowing work above the hard ceilings.
 Violations caused by lookup values or generated expansion are resolution failures.